lake-wg/edhoc/draft-ietf-lake-traces.md

 Same steps are performed as message_1 first time, {{m1_1}}, but with updated SUITES_I.

-Both endpoints are authenticated with static DH, i.e. METHOD = 3:
+Both endpoints are authenticated with static DH, i.e., METHOD = 3:

 ~~~~~~~~
 METHOD (CBOR Data Item) (1 byte)